The Real Facts behind the Image – Creator of Iconic Skeleton Clears up misrepresentations made in the media about his work

-The origin of the Slam Dunking Skeleton – from the artist himself: “The 1992 Lithuanian Basketball Team represents what happens in freedom…people excel.
-The struggle of the Lithuanian team struck a chord with me so I decided to come up with an image which I believed represented them.
-I came up with the Slam Dunking Skeleton because it symbolized the team, like a Phoenix rising from the ashes and coming up from nothing, and rising up to overcome the obstacles, which are represented by the hands blocking the shot in the image.
+resistance against an oppressor, and the Slam Dunking Skeleton represented them, a whole country’s team.
+The struggle of the Lithuanian team struck a chord with me and the Slam Dunking Skeleton image represented them.
+It symbolized the team, like a Phoenix rising from the ashes, coming up from nothing and rising to overcome the obstacles, which are represented by the hands blocking the shot in the image.
 The image is one of breaking out of oppression symbolized by the skeleton finally slam dunking the basketball.
-This was my interpretation in 1992 and the real meaning of the image.
+It also represented what happened to the whole country of Lithuania.
+This was my interpretation when I created it in 1992 and its real meaning.
 It’s not a dead skeleton at all, but this skeleton represents rebirth and a new life.
-I know that the Lithuanians really understand what freedom is all about, and anywhere people love freedom I’m there to help.
+I know that the Lithuanians really understand what freedom is all about, and anywhere people love freedom Americans are there to help.
 Also, you can’t have freedom without free enterprise”, recalled Speirs.
 See the You Tube video and listen to the audio interview.
 He is not only the artist who created the image but is also the licensor of the property.
 “I would like to see where my money was spent, the basketball school and see where my money was sent to the Children’s charity and personally meet some of the people they gave my money to and that they say were helped”, said Speirs.
 Audio Interview VIDEO CLIP

 Skullman history: The Slam-Dunking Skullman and dedication to the 1992 Lithuanian Olympic Basketball Team was enshrined in the Basketball Hall of Fame in Springfield, Mass.
 On Dec.
 07,1993.
 CLICK TO VIEW SKULLMAN NAISMITH BASKETBALL HALL OF FAME ENSHRINEMENT